jonlpersson/ed-latimore/site/_posts/2021-10-11-how-to-increase-willpower.md

 ## Increase willpower with accountability

 In early 2020, I started running a community for men who wanted to stop using porn called the Dick Detox challenge.
-I saw guys who—by their own words—couldn't go two days without porn, achieving over 100 days without it.
+I saw guys who—by their own words—couldn’t go two days without porn, achieving over 100 days without it.

 I asked roughly 20 successful members what was most helpful in quitting.
 All but one participant said that group accountability was the most essential factor in their success.

-Accountability allows you to set goals when your willpower is high and ensures that you can't step back the second your initial excitement wears off.
+Accountability allows you to set goals when your willpower is high and ensures that you can’t step back the second your initial excitement wears off.
 Accountability gives you a chance to succeed by calling on the strength of others rather than relying on the brute force of your willpower.

 When you give up a bad habit or start towards an important goal, involve as many people as possible in your decision.
 They will give you extra pressure, support, and wisdom to strengthen your resolve.